Luiza Rasulova: Life

-Luiza Rasulova was born on April 24, 1995 in Tashkent, Uzbekistan.
+Luiza Rasulova was born on April 24, 1995, in Tashkent, Uzbekistan.
 Since she is not yet married, she lives with her mother and brothers.
 Luiza Rasulova began her professional career in 2010.
-The actress starred in the 2011 film "Yondiradi Kuydiradi", and in 2012 co-starred with singer Shahzoda and Ulugbek Kadyrov in the Uzbek film "O Maryam, Maryam" directed by Bakhrom Yakubov.
+The actress starred in the 2011 film "Yondiradi Kuydiradi", and in 2012 co-starred with singer Shahzoda and Ulugbek Qodirov in the Uzbek film "O Maryam, Maryam" directed by Bakhrom Yakubov.
 After that, she became known as an actress.
 In 2017, she started working as the host of the show "Indigo" on Zo'r TV.

 Education

 The actress has a higher education.
 She graduated from high school in 2002-2011 and in grades 10-11 from 2011 to 2013.
 In 2013, she entered Taras Shevchenko National University of Kyiv, Faculty of Drama and Acting in Cinematography, and graduated in 2017.
 The actress speaks Uzbek, Russian, English and Ukrainian.

 Charity

 In 2019, she organized the "Roʻzgʻorga Barokat" charity foundation together with singer Rayhon Ganieva and Uzbek comedian Halima Ibragimova.